20 boot room ideas perfect for both compact and larger luxurious spaces

 In this renovated countryside home by De Rosee Sa architects, tough coir flooring has been used in the porch area along with practical wooden shelving, hard-wearing green panelling and plenty of neat wooden hooks.

-It's all to easy to dimiss style when practicality and function come first, but it's those final finishing touches and thoughtful attention to detail to create a cohesive scheme that make all the difference - especially if it's the first space you enter in your home.
+It's all to easy to dismiss style when practicality and function come first, but it's those final finishing touches and thoughtful attention to detail to create a cohesive scheme that make all the difference – especially if it's the first space you enter in your home.

-12. Don't forget a space for the family pets
+19. Don't forget the pets

 Boot room ideas are often a great solution if you're seeking a home for your family pet.
 Allocating a space within a boot room wall such as this one not only gives them somewhere cosy to sleep or rest, it can also help contain their muddy paws while you deal with the rest of the family's shoes and coats.